This year, taxes are due on April 15, 2021. That seems like it’s far away, but it definitely sneaks up on you quicker than you’d think!

 One year, I took my taxes into a big box store.
 I had multiple state returns because of frequent moves.
-Income tax for one state was supposed to be waived because of military status and state law, but this guy refused to listen to me, and wanted me to pay additional taxes erroneously.
-And then pay him $300+ just for doing a bad job.
+Income tax for one state was supposed to be waived because of military status and state law.
+But this guy refused to listen, demanding I pay additional taxes erroneously.
+And then pay him $300+ for doing a bad job.

 I walked out the door.
-These people aren’t CPAs.
-They’re seasonal workers who receive some seasonal training.
-I called up my state to make sure I wasn’t totally screwing up, and they confirmed that the big box store guy was wrong.
+That guy in the big box store wasn’t a CPA.
+He was a seasonal worker who received some seasonal training.
+I called up my state to make sure I wasn’t totally screwing up, and they confirmed that he was indeed wrong.

-In my opinion, the best way to use big box tax preparation is as a free consult if you’re preparing your taxes yourself.
-Otherwise, especially if you’re a contractor and have lot of schedules and forms to attach to your 1040, they can be a big money suck.
+In my opinion, this solution can be especially expensive if you’re a contractor and have lot of schedules and forms to attach to your 1040.

 Cheap and Free Tax Preparation Exists

 If you’ve been putting off filing your taxes because of cost, worry no more.
-There are ways to get your return filed for free or moderate costs, without taking the risk of DIYing it.
+For most people, there are ways to get your return filed at a reasonable rate, or even free.

 Oh, and if you think you don’t owe any taxes because you didn’t make enough money, you just might want to file anyways.
 It’s highly likely that the government owes you a refund.